Did you know...

 It's a matter of preference.
 Personally, I use either Screaming Frog or Ahrefs because I pay for them already and don't need another tool.

-However, I've heard Raven Tools is really easy to use for beginners, so that's probably a good option.
+However, I've heard SEOmator is really easy to use for beginners, so that's probably a good option.

 Once you've crawled your site, just fix all the errors - remove or replace broken links, add image alt text, beef up thin content (pages with less than 250 words), and fix any problematic metadata.